 Don’t fret too much, though.
 You can still sell the gun you built.

 Like we said, you can’t build a gun with the intent of selling it.
 However, common sense says that our intentions may (and likely do) change over time.
 Perhaps you may want to sell your home-built AR-15 later, though you didn’t intend to do so when you built it.

 But does this change of mind violate the GCA and the ATF’s legislation?

 Proving the original intent of your AR-15 build

+Serial numbers became a requirement on firearms in 1968 with the passing of the Gun Control Act.
 Any homemade AR-15 or firearm that is sold or transferred will be subject to the same regulations and requirements that govern the sale and purchase of a manufactured firearm from a dealer.
 You’ll need to conduct a background check, execute an FFL transfer, and your home-built AR-15 will need a serial number.